cahillsf/devops-associate-notes/cahillsf_notes/notes.md

 	- small addtl cost
 	- additional batch is removed at the end
 	- always running at capacity (sometimes over)
-- Immutable - spins up new instances in a new ASG, deploys the version to these instances, then swaps all the instances when everythin is heathy
+- Immutable - spins up new instances in a new ASG, deploys the version to these instances, then swaps all the instances when everything is heathy
 	- high cost (double capacity)
 	- longest deployment
 	- new code is deployed to new instances on a temp ASG